fer-nando-machado/fer-nando-machado/README.md

 ## 🧑🏽‍💻  Hello, world!

-My name is **Fernando Machado**.
-I have been working with software development since 2007.
+Hello, world!
+My name is Fernando Machado.
+I am a Full Stack Software Engineer fluent with Agile development practices.
+I've been coding since 2005 with a variety of languages - my current tech stack leans towards Typescript, Node and React.

-I am a Senior Full-Stack Software Engineer fluent in **Agile** development practices.
-I have years of experience with different programming languages - mainly `Typescript`, `Node`, `React`, `Java` and `Go`.
-I love to find ways of bringing people and technology together to create innovative products that can solve real world problems.
-I believe that authentic communication, intercultural collaboration, short feedback cycles and continuous experimenting and learning are the keys to the success of a team, a project and an entire company.
+I am passionate about bringing people and technology together to create solutions to real life problems - from inception to deployment.
+I believe that authentic communication, interdisciplinary collaboration and freedom to continuously experiment and learn are the keys to the success of any team.

-Find out more about my projects on my [portfolio](https://fer-nando-machado.github.io/) and feel free to drop a message and get in touch.
+Find out more about my projects on my [portfolio](https://fer-nando-machado.github.io/).
+Feel free to drop a message!